mtgjson/mtgjson-website/docs/structures/version/README.md

 # Version

-Metadata object has app build and prices build date (ISO 8601), and version data of this MTGJSON release.
+The version or `meta` object has application build and prices build date (ISO 8601), and versioning data of this MTGJSON release.

+> Parent file: `version`
+> Possible parent property: `meta`
+> Note: All files reference this structure in the top-level `meta` key.

-### File Structure
+### Data Properties

 <Documentation/>